 Hyland Lake Park Reserve

-It’s a scenic retreat in the heart of Bloomington.
-Hyland Lake Park offers breathtaking prairie landscapes and a major body of water as well as a large play area, the Richardson Nature Center, Hyland Hills Ski Area, an 18-hole disc golf course and a three-hole disc golf practice area.
-With so much to do, this park has endless opportunities for outdoor fun.
+Hyland Lake Park offers breathtaking prairie landscapes, access to major bodies of water (including Bush Lake and Normandale Lake), a large play area, Richardson Nature Center, Hyland Hills Ski Area, an 18-hole disc golf course and a three-hole disc golf practice area.

 Hyland PDF Maps